What the New Employment Rights Bill Means for Schools: Key Changes and Implications

 2. Unfair Dismissal from Day One

-For school management, this will mean:
+For school management, this means:

 3. Flexible Working as the Default